Anonymous00001111/PTL-Autofarm-Chrome-extension/README.md

-# PTL-Autofarm-Chrome-extension V2 is out
+# PTL-Autofarm-Chrome-extension V3 is out
 Let yourself farm Pushits automatically

-## We all waited for that moment, but now we can farm again.
+## We can farm again <3.
-## Take a look a the Wiki section: "Changes of script".
-I will answer a lot of questions there.
+## This time, i build in a security check, so that our pushtis stay safe <3.

 To install look at the wiki section: "Install".
 I wish everyone great fun <3